orangebread/wrinkl/README.md

 - 🔄 **Living Documentation** - Context evolves with your project

 Important: Keep your feedback loops tight!
 AI works better on focused tasks rather than sprawling features

+## 🚀 The Story Behind Wrinkl

+> *"After 2+ years of coding exclusively with AI, I've learned that context is everything."*

+As a software engineer with 15 years of experience, I've witnessed the AI revolution transform how we build software. **Wrinkl** is my attempt to formalize the patterns and processes that make AI-assisted development truly effective.

+**The Problem**: AI assistants are incredibly powerful, but they often lack the context needed to make decisions that align with your project's goals, patterns, and constraints.

+**The Solution**: A structured approach to context management that keeps your AI assistants informed, your team aligned, and your codebase consistent.

+This isn't just another tool—it's a methodology that evolves with the rapidly changing AI landscape.

+💬 **Want to chat about AI-assisted development?** Hit me up on Discord: **jayeeeffeff**

 ## 📁 Directory Structure